700-Calorie a Day - 100calsnacks

 4. Mental Strain

 The psychological effects of such a restrictive diet can lead to irritability and an unhealthy relationship with food.
+Managing hunger is key to success—learn effective strategies in our articles on how to suppress appetite and how to stop being hungry naturally.

 5. Physical Side Effects